 In February 2020, BCLC, represented by its lead counsel Mr. William Smart, Q.C., Hunter Litigation Chambers Law Corporation, delivered its opening statement.

-BCLC looks forward to contributing to the Inquiry’s work to find solutions to the threat that money laundering poses, while also helping British Columbians better understand BCLC’s specific role in the anti-money laundering regime, and the actions it has taken and continues to take to improve anti-money laundering controls in B.C. casinos.
+BCLC continues to contribute to the Inquiry’s work to find solutions to the threat that money laundering poses, while also helping British Columbians better understand BCLC’s specific role in the anti-money laundering regime, and the actions it has taken and continues to take to improve anti-money laundering controls in B.C. casinos.